severine-baudry/P3_DataWarehouse/README.md

 **__BE CAREFUL TO KEEP dwh.cfg SECRET !!!
 IN PARTICULAR, DON'T PUT IT IN A PUBLIC REPOSITORY.__**

 ## Data
-The data used to populate the database is stores in an S3 bucket :
+The data used to populate the database is stored in S3 buckets :
 `s3://udacity-dend/song_data`

 `s3://udacity-dend/log_data`

 ## How to run the code